Product Review: Earthmeal

 Ultimately, this means an imbalance in homeostasis results in an imbalance in the hormones discussed above.
 This results in blood sugar dysregulation as well as potential thyroid hormone levels resulting in hypothyroidism or hyperthyroidism.
 Although a supplement may decrease the tilt of the axis the solution is finding the root cause and stressor.
 We can then live in a chronic sympathetic state (fight or flight) and have a miscommunication between the HPA-axis with dysregulated blood sugar.

-So you know that being “hangry” and feeling those blood sugar spikes/dips are not normal, but now you know what it is doing on a hormonal and cellular level in your body.
+So, you know that being “hangry” and feeling those blood sugar spikes/dips are not normal, but now you know what it is doing on a hormonal and cellular level in your body.

 How to improve your HPA Axis:

-• Work on your blood sugar regulation by eating a whole food nutrient dense diet with balanced macronutrients.
+• Work on your blood sugar regulation by eating a whole food nutrient dense diet with balanced minerals and macronutrients.
 That is where working with a professional like an NTP comes in.
 After analyzing your food and mood journal and NAQ we can come up with a bio-individualized way of eating for you.

 • Sleep Hygiene: Screens off before bed to decrease stimulation as well as activities to activate the parasympathetic nervous system.
-This can include; dry brushing, vagal nerve exercises, yoga, meditating, breathing techniques or journaling.
+This can include dry brushing, vagal nerve exercises, yoga, meditating, breathing techniques or journaling.

 • Routine: Your body and adrenals especially love routine.
 Eating around the same time, having morning and evening rituals so your body expects what is coming and how to react.
 Versus the constant unknown, rushing and surge of stress hormones.